-The Owner of every Kennel shall on or before the 31st day of March in each year obtain from the Municipality a license to operate.
-A person who wants to establish a Kennel after the 31st day of March in any year shall obtain a license from the Municipality.
+The Owner of every Kennel shall on or before the 31st day of March in each year obtain from the Municipality a licence to operate.
+A person who wants to establish a Kennel after the 31st day of March in any year shall obtain a licence from the Municipality.

 You may purchase a licence(s) in person or by mail from the Tecumseh Town Hall.
 A night deposit box, located at the entrance of Town Hall, is also available for after hours use.